 CSI BASICS Secretary

-John is a Senior Paramedic for the North West Ambulance Service, working out of South Manchester.
+John is an Advanced Paramedic for the North West Ambulance Service, working out of South Manchester.

 As part of Volunteers week, we asked John some more in depth questions about his activities within the organisation…